GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     ```
      []
     ```
-1. Edit the code to search for an retriver the relevant documents.
+1. Edit the code to search for relevant documents and return the documents.
 See the instructions and hints in the code.

 ### Success Criteria
 1. The retriever should return relevant documents.